tomcourt/enguino/README.md

 * Dynamic page (http://d) contains the dynamic web content that displays the gauges.
 * Setup page (http://s) contains a simple web form for setting the fuel totalizer.

 The main webpage has a timer running in Javascript on the tablet that invokes a reload of the dynamic portion of the page using an AJAX request.
-The dynamic portion is drawn using SVG (scaled vectored graphics) that is created on the fly by the Enguino.ino file.
+The dynamic portion is drawn using SVG (scaled vectored graphics) that is created on the fly by the Arduino.
 The configuration tables in config.h control how the SVG is drawn, for example the layout of the gauges on the screen.

 ### Sensors